-- Exams will make up 40% of your grade. - Quizzes will make up 30% of your grade.
-This includes both in class and out of class quizzes. - Assignments will make up 30% of your grade.
+- Exams will make up 40% of your grade.
+You will take three Module Exams and one Comprehensive Final Exam in the program. - Quizzes will make up 30% of your grade.
+This includes both in class and out of class guizzes. - Assignments will make up 30% of your grade.
 This includes in class assignments and homework.